una/personal-goals/README.md

 10. Use web components
 11. Radiate joy and kindness

-# March 29, 2015
+# April 5, 2015

 ### This Week's Focus: Cairns

 ## Things I'll do This Week:
-- [x] Hang out in Cairns
-- [ ] Apply to Speak at CSSConfs
+- [ ] Apply to Speak at CSSConf
-- [x] Go to the Daintree Rainforest
+- [ ] Figure out whats going on w/Perf talk with Lara
-- [ ] Refactor some slides for Camp Sass
+- [ ] Send IBM Stickers to Adam Onishi
-- [ ] Give talk at Camp Sass
+- [ ] Send screen print to Adi
-- [x] Go snorkeling on the Great Barrier Reef
-- [ ] Finish slides for Lara talk
+- [ ] Talk Proposal: Making a Game Plan for Winning CSS
 - [ ] Play with gooey SVG
 - [ ] Implement unused CSS gulp task
 - [ ] Seriously read through all of these dev tools [docs](https://developer.chrome.com/devtools/docs/network)
-- [ ] Blog: New Sass workflow with Sass Director
+- [ ] Blog: New Sass workflow with Sass
+- [ ] Blog: Dont Fear the Terminal
+- [ ] Blog: OSD Workflow
+- [ ] Chat w/Rebecca about branding/site
+- [ ] Prepare for Adv.
+Sass Workshop -- build repo
+- [ ] Make a gameplan for how to make a typeface
+- [ ] Make some progress on Sassbit.es

 ### Things I'll Do in the Future: